The National Library of Israel – Visitors Guide

 Interactive map of the area:

 The library has four floors.
-The main entrance is from Kaplan Street, on floor 0.
-The secondary entrance is from Ruppin Street, leading to floor -2.
-Here is the floor map:
+The main entrance is located on Kaplan Street, on the ground floor.
+The secondary entrance is located on Ruppin Street, leading to floor -2.
+Here is the floor plan:

 Note: you can click on the images to enlarge them.